 Book Club Book club allows faculty the time and space to discover or revisit texts relevant to our field.
 Books are suggested by faculty and participation in a book club is optional.
 Faculty mutually agree on a day and time to meet to discuss the book.
 Please contact us with book suggestions!

 Speakers The CTLS works to enrich the faculty experience.
-We bring in outside speakers to engage faculty in discussion about best practices, current issues in college level learning, as well as issues in scholarship.
-Past speakers include: Dr. Edward Ayers, from University of Richmond, speaking about the Digital Humanities; and Dr. Jordi Getman Eraso, from Bronx Community College.
-Find out about upcoming programing here!
+We bring in outside speakers to engage faculty in discussion about best practices, current issues in college-level learning, as well as issues in scholarship.
+Past speakers include Dr. Edward Ayers, from the University of Richmond, speaking about the Digital Humanities; and Dr. Jordi Getman Eraso, from Bronx Community College.
+Find out about upcoming programming here!
 (Link to Upcoming Programming )

 Instructional Technology Explore new avenues and opportunities provided by the variety of Manhattanville’s educational technologies.
 The Center’s Instructional Technologist is available for consultations on the use of the college’s course management systems, ePortfolio platforms, and productivity and collaboration suites.
 Discover enhanced strategies and techniques to interact with students, share course content, design assessment, and more.
 Contact: Bancha Srikacha (firstname.lastname@example.org).

 Digital Innovations Team This team of student workers is available to answer questions and provide basic support on the college’s instructional technologies.
 Learn how to upload files, embed media, and work with ePortfolios, etc. The team also supports the spaces below in the Library.
 You may reserve rooms and times via this Room Request.